 Have you ever been so tired of waiting that your prayers stop become requests and start becoming demands?

-We want to see God at work in our lives NOW,
+We want to see God at work in our lives NOW.

-see Him change our circumstances NOW,
+See Him change our circumstances NOW.

-give us answers & direction NOW…
+Give us answers & direction NOW!

 But that is not how He works…

-while you wait.
-The circtumstances may not be ideal.
+WORK WITH WHAT YOU HAVE while you wait.
+The circumstances may not be ideal.
 You may lack time, resources, manual labor, strength, money or a number of there necessities.
 But what DO you have?
 I once heard a missionary say, “Do what you can, where you are, with what you have.”
 God will do the rest.
 Be creative with your solutions and be amazed by what God can do with what you have when you give Him your all.